 I get the question FREQUENTLY about how to shave while pregnant — and how to perform safe hair removal.
 Can you use a cream, can you wax?
 How do you maintain?
 What’s best to do before delivery and also when can you shave after delivery?

-Yup, today we’re talking hair, and not the hair on your head. 😉 Hopefully, you’re only reading this post if you’re wanting to hear about it — because pubies aren’t normal pleasant conversation, but it’s a question a LOT of people have his quesiton — so let’s get started!
+Yup, today we’re talking hair, and not the hair on your head. 😉 Hopefully, you’re only reading this post if you’re wanting to hear about it — but, a lot of people have his quesiton — so let’s get started!

 BTW, if you have other pregnancy questions — jump onto my newsletter, where I’m not afraid to brave the “tougher” topics: